gamephreak/dmgcalc/README.md

 both set Stealth Rock on the defender's side).

-Flags may appear anywhere within the input to the CLI (even inside the phrase), the following is functionally equivalent to the example above:
+Flags may appear anywhere within the input to the CLI (even inside the phrase), the following is functionally equivalent to the first example above:

     $ dmg +1 --attackerItem='Choice Specs' Gengar [Focus Blast] vs. 0 HP / 172+ SpD Blissey attackerSpAEVs=252 --gen=4

-Unless explicitly specified, the attacker and defender's abilities and spreads (IVs/EVs//natures) will default to the most common sets for the Pokémon used in competitive play (i.e. this is why Blissey is assumed to have Leftovers in the output above).
+Unless explicitly specified, the attacker and defender's abilities, items and spreads (IVs/EVs//natures) will default to the most common sets for the Pokémon used in competitive play (i.e. this is why Blissey is assumed to have Leftovers in the output above).

 ## Library